fitzgeralddaniel/git-workflow/README.md

 Now edit your `index.html` page on line `27` to be something different than `Cover`, and different from the name you put in before.

-**NOTE**: *`git` can be smart sometimes if the exact same change is made in the exact same way, so make sure it different than before.*
+**NOTE:** *`git` can be smart sometimes if the exact same change is made in the exact same way, so make sure it is different than before.*

 Once saved, stage and commit the file as before.